digitalillusion/gatsby-plugin-silverghost/examples/list/README.md

 > Make sure that `NavigationBuilder` construction is present before you attempt to retrieve data from the redux state or else such data will not be up to date

-The welcome page shows a input capable of setting the message of the day and a filtered, paginated, sorted list of welcome messages from the currently selected channel.
+The welcome page shows a text input box capable of setting the message of the day and a filtered, paginated, sorted list of welcome messages from the currently selected channel.
-The navigation event makes a request by filling the necessary fields on the action, depending on the event that occurred
+The navigation event makes a request by filling the necessary fields on the action, depending on the event that occurs

     const navigation = navigationBuilder
         .withEvent(Actions.WELCOME, {